golangci/golangci-lint-action/README.md

 ## Internals

 We use JavaScript-based action.
 We don't use Docker-based action because:

-1. docker pulling is slow currently
+1. Docker pulling is slow currently
 2. it's easier to use caching from [@actions/cache](https://github.com/actions/toolkit/tree/master/packages/cache)

 We support different platforms, such as `ubuntu`, `macos`, and `windows` with `x32` and `x64` archs.